LatinScribe/BetaGoZero/README.md

    games of tree AI against a random guesser 4) This option simulates m trials of n games of tree AI against a random guesser and plots the data
    4) Outputs some useful/interesting data about our data sets in the python console, might take some time.
-6) Shows a experimental sub menu, you can find some extra functions here for testing which are not intended for users to actually use, feel free to try it.
+6) Shows an experimental sub menu, you can find some extra functions here for testing which are not intended for users to actually use, feel free to try it.